corcorana/restingIAF/iaf_manu.md

 ### 3.2 Simulated EEG data

 #### 3.2.1 PAF estimation performance as a function of SNR
-Preliminary analysis of synthetic channel data focused on the number of PAF estimates extracted for each level of SNR, and how well these estimates approximated the ground truth as stipulated by the alpha frequency sine wave component of the simulated signal (see Table for summary statistics of PAF estimator performance across SNR conditions).
+Preliminary analysis of synthetic EEG data focused on the number of PAF estimates extracted for each level of SNR, and how well these estimates approximated the ground truth as stipulated by the alpha frequency sine wave component of the simulated signal (see Table for summary statistics of PAF estimator performance across SNR conditions).
-While the SGF technique failed to extract PAF estimates for approximately one-third of simulations at SNR = 0.05, the proportion of estimated alpha peaks rapidly approached ceiling as SNR increased beyond 0.10.
-RMSE was generally low for all levels of SNR, suggesting that alpha peaks were consistently estimated with a high degree of accuracy when detected by the SGF analysis routine.
-Between 1-2% of PAF estimates in the SNR < 0.15 conditions deviated from their target frequencies by the equivalent of up to 3 frequency bins (resolution = ~0.24 Hz).
-Given the rareness of these frequency bin shifts in the higher SNR conditions, and the relatively low magnitude of such deviations when they did occur, it seems that the SGF technique exhibited near-optimal performance at SNR ≥ 0.20

 Table: Summary statistics characterising peak alpha frequency (PAF) estimation as a function of estimation method signal-to-noise ratio (SNR).
-*$PAF_{SG}$*: PAF estimated via the Savitzky-Golay smoothing method; *$PAF_{LM}$*: PAF estimated by locating the local maximum within the 7 to 13 Hz range of the power spectrum; *n PAF*: total number of PAF estimates extracted from 1000 simulated time series; *RMSE*: root mean squared error of PAF estimates; *maxDiff*: maximum absolute difference between PAF estimates and corresponding frequency (Hz) of underlying alpha-band component; *n shift*: number of PAF estimates that diverged from the target alpha frequency by more than 0.24 Hz, the frequency resolution of the analysis.
+*$PAF_{SG}$*: PAF estimated via the Savitzky-Golay smoothing method; *$PAF_{LM}$*: PAF estimated by locating the local maximum within the 7 to 13 Hz range of the power spectrum; *n PAF*: total number of PAF estimates extracted from 1000 simulated time series; *RMSE*: root mean squared error of PAF estimates; *maxDiff*: maximum absolute difference between PAF estimates and corresponding frequency (Hz) of underlying alpha-band component; *binShift*: number (percentage) of PAF estimates that diverged from their target frequency by more than 0.24 Hz, the frequency resolution of the analysis.

 | SNR | 0.05 | 0.10 | 0.15 | 0.20 | 0.25 | 0.30 | 0.40 | 0.50 |
 |---|---|---|---|---|---|---|---|---|